MartinDorado/CCSeeker/README.md

 Digital marketers spend hours manually searching for niche content creators on YouTube:
 - **Time-intensive**: Manual channel discovery takes 4-6 hours per campaign
 - **Limited tools**: Existing solutions are expensive ($50-200/month) or lack depth
-- **Knowledge gap**: Finding creators when you don't know the exact terminology is difficult
+- **Knowledge gap**: Finding creators when you don't know the exact terminology is difficult of the niche

 ## 💡 The Solution